ACCESS-NRI/MED-live-diagnostics/docs/index.rst

 Quick-start guide
 ==================
 The ACCESS-NRI Model Live Diagnostics framework is intended to be used in Jupyter notebooks running on Gadi.
-While it may be possible to use the framework outside of Jupyter notebooks, user experience will be impacted as it is not supported.
+While it may be possible to use the framework outside of Jupyter notebooks, user experience will be impacted as this option is not supported.

 Prerequisites
 ^^^^^^^^^^^^^